 Priority is also denoted as P1 for Urgent, P2 for High and so on.

-NOTE: Priority is quite a subjective decision; do not take the categorizations above as authoritative.
-However, at a high level, priority is determined by considering the following:
+Priority is quite a subjective decision; do not take the categorizations above as authoritative.
+However, consider the following while determining the priority:

 - Business need for fixing the defect